acbraith/go_player/README.md

 * `players.py` contains a series of players, which can take a `Go` class as input and output a `Tuple[int,int]` move
 * `train.py` trains and saves a CNN (from `model.py`) on SGF files
+* `ogs_api.py` contains the OGS API module and a script to log into a username/password from `config.yml` and play games using a saved `.h5` file (or some other model)

 ## TODO
 - [x] Go Game